dai-shi/react-suspense-fetch/README.md

 fetch store

-`get` will throw a promise when a result is not ready.
 `prefetch` will start fetching.
+`get` will return a result or throw a promise when a result is not ready.
 `evict` will remove a result.
+`abort` will cancel fetching.

 There are three cache types: